Caviar-X/lindbergh-loader-gui/README.md

 -  **WSL2 Users / Users without desktop environment**: at least one implementation of `xdg-desktop-portal` (for file picker) and X11 with some desktop environment package (such as libadwaita,etc.)

-NOTE: I'm not very sure about this.
+NOTE: I'm not very sure about non-desktop users' dependencies,but basically it'll work?

 ## Installation